leonleo997/e-commerce-automation/README.md

 ## Challenge

-Given the login.feature and a group of commands, create the login test for e-commerce application.
+Given the login.feature and a group of commands, create the login test for the e-commerce application.

 Commands: